 - To activate WP Rocket, you must turn on Enable WP_CACHE from the Advanced tab of your Flywheel site card dashboard:

 - If you want to use Flywheel's CDN and WP Rocket's file minification, retrieve your unique Flywheel CDN domain from your website’s source code, or ask Flywheel’s support about it.
 Then enter your CDN domain in the CNAME field on WP Rocket’s CDN settings panel, and activate the checkbox “Enable Content Delivery Network” on the same panel.

-- You won't see the Varnish tab in the WP Rocket settings because we automatically detect if you use Flywheel and auto-purge their Varnish caching when your WP Rocket cache is purged.
+- WP Rocket automatically detects if you use Flywheel and auto-purges their Varnish caching when your WP Rocket cache is purged.
 Disabling WP Rocket’s caching feature is not required.

 Hostgator Managed WordPress Hosting

 - WP Rocket is now allowed on their system :)